hyperledger/fabric/docs/source/build_network.rst

 to preface our commands with the four environment variables given below.
-These variables for ``peer0.org1.example.com`` are baked into the CLI container, therefore we can operate without passing them.  **HOWEVER**, if you want to send calls to other peers or the orderer, then you will need to provide these values accordingly.
-Inspect the ``docker-compose-base.yaml`` for the specific
+These variables for ``peer0.org1.example.com`` are baked into the CLI container, therefore we can operate without passing them.  **HOWEVER**, if you want to send calls to other peers or the orderer, then you can provide these values accordingly by editing the  ``docker-compose-base.yaml`` before starting the container.
+Modify the following four environment variables to use a different peer and org.
-paths:

 .. code:: bash